chitangchin/CodewarKata/README.md

-# Codewar Kata Prep
+# C# Coding Interview Prep - CodeWar

 Curated Preparation List for Coding Interview

+## How to Get Started

+### Setting Up Environment

+### Setting Up Repository

+### Building Test Cases

-## Codewar Tracker Spreadsheet
+### Cloning Codewar Tracker Spreadsheet

 Track progression for each Kyu and individual question difficulty.

 [Google Sheet Template](https://docs.google.com/spreadsheets/d/1rw-iogINUmm6GYT8QTaqr8KPMwDUzCrSqaMbjKwPzAI/edit?usp=sharing)

+To Clone your copy:

+Goto File and Clone Master Sheet

+Feel free to read the ReadMe In the SpreadSheet if you are curious about how I used this spreadsheet.

 ## Questions and Solutions